xyproto/algernon/README.md

     * index.txt is outputted as it is, with the correct Content-Type.
     * index.amber is rendered as HTML.
     * data.lua is interpreted as Lua code, where the functions and variables are made available for Amber and Markdown pages in the same directory.
+    * If a file named server.lua is given as a commandline argument, it can be used as a standalone server, setting up handlers or serving files and directories for specific URL prefixes.
     * style.gcss is used as the style for Amber and Markdown pages in the same directory.
 * The following filename extensions are handled by Algernon:
     * .md is interpreted as Markdown and rendered as a HTML page.